UKCloud/documentation/articles/sra/sra-gs.md

 ## CSR submission to UKCloud

-We request that you paste the contents of the CSR file directly into a ticket for us to generate the associated certificate(s), but you can also email it to us if you cannot access the Portal.
+We request that you provide the CSR in a service request via the Elevated UKCloud Portal by adding it as an attachment to the ticket so that we can generate the associated certificate(s).
+Should you not have access to the Elevated Portal or not be able to copy the CSR into the Elevated domain, please get in touch and we'll advise where this can be sent.

-## VPN Cisco AnyConnect client setup
+## Cisco AnyConnect client setup

-To access your SRA VDC you need to raise a service request to acquire the Cisco AnyConnect client and install (requires UKCloud Portal login).
+Upon completion of the build, as part of the getting Started pack, we will provide you with access to the required Cisco AnyConnect Client installation files.

-For each OS there is the main Cisco AnyConnect client software install and an additional executable to enable the FIPS capability.
-You need to run both.
+Should you or any additional users need to acquire the AnyConnect installation at a later date, please raise a service request and we can provide access to the required files.

 ### Linux